HazelDaniel/simple_shell/README.md

 ###### The program should be compiled with
 >
-> gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+> gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c utils/*.c -o seashell

 <hr>